-In this blog post, i’ll discuss/share my findings about how file-system on a card(SD and MMC) affect its performance.
+In this blog post, I’ll discuss/share my findings of the file-systems used for the card(SD and MMC) and how they affect its performance.

 So, let’s start with a very quick introduction to some basic concepts:

 - MMC- Multimedia Card is a memory card unveiled in 1997 by SanDisk and Siemens based on NAND flash memory. eMMC is a regular MMC in a BGA package.

 SD Card: SecureDigital Card was introduced in 1999 based on MMC but adding extra features such as security.

 MMC is made up of broadly 3 parts: